 4. Test, Test, Test!

 Test, refine your ads and repeat.
-Keep dialing in your ads because you never know how much optimization you still have left to squeeze out.
+Keep dialling in your ads because you never know how much optimization you still have left to squeeze out.
 Even when you think an ad is perfect, there may be room to improve CPA.

 Also, remember that everything in digital marketing is about testing because something that converts today; might not convert tomorrow!